typelevel/cats-effect/docs/tutorial.md

 ## <a name="copyingfiles"></a>Copying files - basic concepts, resource handling and cancelation

 Our goal is to create a program that copies files.
-First we will work on a function that carries such task, and then we will create a program that can be invoked from the shell and uses that function.
+First we will work on a function that carries out such a task, and then we will create a program that can be invoked from the shell and uses that function.

 First of all we must code the function that copies the content from a file to